 Keep the record of consent with the research data it covers.
 And make sure you can match the record to the data.
 For example, by using the date it was collected, the research round number and the participant number to name the scan of a consent form.

 If you’re doing a research session with a disabled person, make sure they can use and understand the information sheet and consent form.
 This is important to make sure you get their informed consent.

 If someone has a visual or cognitive impairment, you can offer to read the form aloud and ask if they need help signing it.
 You can also check before the session whether they need a digital version so they can read it using assistive technology.

 If someone has a motor impairment they might not be able to sign the form themselves.
 You can record them giving you verbal consent instead.

 Getting consent for children or vulnerable adults

-If you want to carry out research with children or vulnerable adults (ie people who are unable to take care of themselves or are at risk of harm or exploitation), you need to get consent from a parent, guardian, carer or other responsible adult.
+If you want to do research with children or vulnerable adults (people who are unable to take care of themselves or are at risk of harm or exploitation), you need to get informed consent both from the participant and from a parent, guardian, carer or other responsible adult.